How much is a car service?

 In short – no, they aren’t the same and one can’t replace the other.
 All cars more than three years old need an MOT every year, by law (MOT stands for Ministry of Transport which introduced the original test).

 The MOT test is a government designed checklist that ensures your car is roadworthy and assesses things like your headlights and tyre tread.
 Your car has to meet every condition before it can pass the test.

 A service on the other hand is not a test, it’s a health-check for your car to make sure it’s working as best it can.
 Unlike an MOT test, your car can’t fail a service.

 At mustard.co.uk, we know that you want to keep the cost of car ownership down without cutting back on peace of mind.
-It’s why we have our Cheapest Price Guarantee so you can be confident about getting great value insurance.
 You can get a quote online in minutes, or if you’d prefer to talk to someone, a member of the team will be happy to help – call them on 0330 022 8814.

 We are experts in insurance comparison, dedicated to helping you compare quotes online quickly and easily.